MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ### 1.1 Project Aims and Objectives

-##### Overall Project Aim
+##### Project Aims

 During this project I will aim to create a rebooted version of the classic game 'Space Invaders' that adds various new features such as multiplayer, powerups, and new enemies.
 I will aim to complete this by the 23rd March 2018.

-##### Individual Objectives

 During this project I will gain a deeper understanding of the different vulnerabilities a system can have and how to reduce these vulnerabilities during development.

-During this project I will further my knowledge and gain more experience with Unity and the tools it provides.
+I will evaluate my self learning by the 23rd March.

+##### Project Objectives

+Design a working control scheme that is intuitive to the player.

+Create a fully functioning multiplayer enviroment where 2 players can interact with eachother.

 #####